zaki/irrlicht/examples/01.HelloWorld_emscripten/readme.txt

-emscripten is a project to compile c/c++ code int the asm.js format which can be run in some browsers.
+Emscripten is a project to compile c/c++ code int the asm.js format which can be run in some browsers.
 See http://kripken.github.io/emscripten-site for more information.

 emscripten support for Irrlicht is a work in process.
 Use at your own risk.